zstumgoren/js-exercises/exercises/1/README.md

 * What does this error mean?
 * Why does it happen?

-> *HINT:* Try clicking the `Learn More` link in the console error to get more details on the nature of the error.
+> *HINT 1:* Try clicking the `Learn More` link in the console error to get more details on the nature of the error.

+> *HINT 2:* In the developer toolbar, [set a breakpoint][] in the Javascript where the `h1` element is selected, then step through the code to see what happens.

 So we understand the nature of the problem.
 Is there a way to fix this error while keeping the script tag and the code it contains somewhere *inside the HTML document*?